ISCDtoolbox/Commons/README.md

 and optionally if you want to use OpenMP and benefit from multithreading:

-* libomp (version >= 6.0.1), which is the OpenMP library used by the AppleClang compiler
+* libomp (version >= 6.0.1), which is the OpenMP library used by the apple clang compiler

 ### Compilation